 In addition there is the regulated duct offer from Proximus: for some ducts the BIPT has imposed the obligation for Proximus to grant access.
 You will find more information on the page about market regulation in Belgium.

 Depending on the region there can be exceptions regarding operations that need to be notified with a view to coordination.
 In some cases for instance, no coordination is required for work done on façades.
 For this information too we refer you to the pages about the permit procedures.
+The Broadband Competent Office (BCO) publishes overviews of the regional reglementation on its website.

 In principle operators are free to set their own prices unless the BIPT has designated them as operators having significant market power (SMP) and imposed the price control obligation on them.
 This price control always applies to the wholesale market (the tariffs for other operators who want to use the network), so not to the end-user tariffs.